-Keep in mind the AMP Bed Xtender comes with instructions for drilling it into your truck, but you can find bracket install kits that will fit and prevent you permanently altering your bed.
+Keep in mind the Bed extender comes with instructions for drilling it into your truck, but you can find bracket install kits that will fit and prevent you permanently altering your bed.

-The Darby Industries Extend-A-Truck is a goal post truck rack.
-This 25-pound kayak transport employs one bar that extends from the hitch up into a football goal post shape.
+The Mockins 2-in-1 design extender for trucks is a goal post truck rack.
+This multi-use and multi purpose kayak transport employs one bar that extends from the hitch up into a football goal post shape.
 Hence the unoriginal name for this extraordinary kayak truck rack!

 Note: We did a brief overview of this product in our Kayak Transport Made Easy article.
 We were so impressed by it we decided to go into more detail here about why this product is so highly rated.

-What’s really convenient about this Darby product is the included red flag and receiver hitch.
-As long as you have a class III or class IV hitch with a 2-inch receiver, you can use this product.
+What’s really convenient about this truck rack is the large variety of different uses.
+The included reflective tape and durability are a definite plus as well.
+As long as you have a 2-inch receiver, you can use this product or you can use it with an adapter if you have a 1,25 inch hitch.
 Consequently, you don’t have to do any guesswork to buy accessories.

 Versatility all around